It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Koopa Troopas, despite being common enemies in the Super Mario Bros. universe, rarely appear in Super Mario 64.
 Not only can they not hurt you at all, they run away the minute they spot you.
 Stomping on them punts them out of their shells and you can use their shell to slide across the ground to defeat enemies and even slide up slopes.
 Defeating the Koopa itself makes it drop a blue coin, which is worth 5 coins and is helpful for 100% Completion since 100 coins gets you a star for that level.

 - Iridescent Flint Beetles in Pikmin are invincible, randomly appear, scurry around, then burrow back underground.
 But if you can make a thrown pikmin land on its back, it will drop pellets and nectar.
-Skills players can get multiple payouts from the same bug.
+Skills players can get multiple payouts from the same bug, but never more than three.

 - The sequel keeps the Flint Beetle and adds two cousins.
 The Iridescent Glint Beetle has a shiny golden shell and drops a Treasure or multiple sprays when hit.
 There is also the Doodlebug, which can drop sprays, pellets, or nectar, but periodically releases poisonous gas that can kill pikmin.